Home Traffic MonetizationMistakes 12 Website Monetization Mistakes, and How to Avoid Them

 You can always feel when product/market fit isn’t happening.
 The customers aren’t quite getting value out of the product, word of mouth isn’t spreading, usage isn’t growing that fast.”

-Advertisers can target by keywords; that’s why it is vital to attract organic quality traffic.
+Advertisers can target by keywords; that’s why it is vital to attract organic, quality traffic.

-4. Your hosting provider fails to deliver good performance
+4. Your hosting provider fails to perform

 Remember, 40% of users will leave if your website doesn’t load within 3 seconds, so it’s essential to choose the right hosting.

-5. Not using other ways of traffic monetization
+5. Not using more ways of monetization

-Websites are still the backbone of monetization strategy.
+Websites are still the backbone of a monetization strategy.
 But think bigger!
 You don’t need a multi-page website to drive, say, Facebook traffic to a simple landing page with ad codes.
 Just the same, TikTok, Pinterest, and Instagram monetization is also feasible.

 Email marketing is irreplaceable for publishers, and you can start building your new source of income from loyal subscribers.
 Think of some extra value you can provide.
 Coupons from your partners, infographics, free trials, discounts?
 Use referral links to send as much traffic to your partners’ websites and get a commission from each target action.